Elissa Mood MSc MBACP Lev 4 Dip Counselling Lev 6 Dip Relationship Counselling

 I am about 10-15 minutes walk from Exeter City Centre in a quiet, pleasant street off the Old Tiverton Road.
 There is free off-street parking if you are coming by car.
 If travelling by public transport, the house is less than a minute's walk to the nearest bus stop (E, F1, F2 buses); and 5 minutes walk from St. James Park train station.

-Sessions last one hour.
-The first session is free, and after that cost £40 per hour.
+Sessions last one hour and cost £45.
 Some concessions are available for those on a low income (please enquire for further information or see my website at http://elissamood.com/wp/further_info/).
 Payment is by cash, cheque or BACS transfer.
 You are never under any obligation to continue counselling and can leave at any time.

 My counselling room is on the first floor, up one flight of stairs.
-Please let me know if this is not accessible for you and I will arrange to see you in a room on the ground floor or at a suitable alternative venue.
+Please let me know if this is not accessible for you and I will arrange to see you in a room on the ground floor.
 I have awareness of visual and hearing impairments and hold a BSL level 2 certificate.
-I also hold a level 2 certificate in Mental Health Awareness, covering many diagnosed mental health disorders.
+I also hold a level 2 certificate in Mental Health Awareness, covering many mental health disorders.

 If you would like to discuss your needs, ask me any questions or arrange an initial session you can call or text on 07456 780130 or email me at firstname.lastname@example.org.
 Alternatively you can click the 'Email me' link above to send me a message.
 If you are unsure and want to have a think about it you can click 'Save Profile' below to come back later.
 You can also find out more about me on my website www.elissamood.com.